-The decision about whether to use lie or lay can bring my editing to an abrupt halt.
+The decision to use lie or lay can bring my editing to an abrupt halt.
 Which one is it?
 They both sound right.
 Should I refer to song lyrics for the answer?

 Once I learned the present-tense usage for each, I was then faced with the hurdle of transporting each into the past.
 I added Grammar Girl’s Quick and Dirty Tips Lay versus Lie page to my favorites and consulted it often.
 I’m gradually weaning myself from it, but it’s been a long, uphill hike.